andrew/ultimate-awesome/README.md

 - [awesome-adobe-launch](https://github.com/misterphilip/awesome-adobe-launch) - A curated "awesome" list of resources for Adobe Launch.
 - [awesome-abdomen](https://github.com/neheller/awesome-abdomen) - A curated list of anatomical features in the human abdomen and relevant open datasets.
 - [awesome-product-submission-sites](https://github.com/ningshenlo/awesome-product-submission-sites) - This repository compiles numerous websites where you can submit your products, accompanied by essential explanations.
 It aims to assist your startup in gaining early exposure and dissemination for your innovative products.
-- [Awesome-Websites](https://github.com/osintambition/Awesome-Websites) - A Collection of some awesome websites to make your life easier and saving time.
 - [awesome-android-release-notes](https://github.com/pedronveloso/awesome-android-release-notes) - Awesome Android Release Notes is a useful directory for a developer to keep up-to-date with all the things related with Android software development.
-- [awesome-computer-science](https://github.com/perfectplug/awesome-computer-science) - Collect computer related materials and codes.
 - [awesome-wpo-chinese](https://github.com/PikeLiang/awesome-wpo-chinese) - 前端性能优化资源列表.
 - [awesome-q](https://github.com/qbists/awesome-q) - A collection of useful or interesting q libraries, curated by experienced developers.
 - [awesome-llm](https://github.com/sanjibnarzary/awesome-llm) - Curated list of open source and openly accessible large language models.